Stormy Daniels' Friend Turned Down Threesome with Donald Trump: He's No Brad Pitt

 “Of course it was sexual in nature,” she adds.
 “Otherwise, there is no reason to call me.”

-These recent revelations come on the heels of The Wall Street Journal‘s story that Trump’s personal lawyer Michael Cohen arranged a $130,000 payment to Daniels shortly before the 2016 presidential election to keep her quiet about this alleged sexual encounter with Trump.
+These revelations came on the heels of The Wall Street Journal‘s story that Trump’s personal lawyer Michael Cohen arranged a $130,000 payment to Daniels shortly before the 2016 presidential election to keep her quiet about this alleged sexual encounter with Trump.

-The White House and Cohen have denied the allegation of an affair, but would not answer questions from the WSJ about an agreement with her, according to the newspaper.
+The White House and Cohen denied the allegation of an affair, but would not answer questions from the WSJ about an agreement with her, the newspaper said at the time.

+RELATED STORY: Trump’s Lawyer Admits Porn Star Stormy Daniels Was Paid, Says $130,000 Came Out of His Own Pocket

+On Tuesday, however, Cohen admitted for the first time that there was a payment made to the porn star.

 RELATED VIDEO: PEOPLE Writer Natasha Stoynoff Breaks Silence, Accuses Donald Trump of Sexual Attack

-Last Friday, author Michael Wolff of the bestselling Fire and Fury: Inside the Trump White House, hinted to Bill Maher that Trump remains unfaithful to his wife, and is currently having an affair inside the White House.
+According to author Michael Wolff of the bestselling Fire and Fury: Inside the Trump White House, Daniels isn’t the only woman Trump has been unfaithful with.
+Wolff last month hinted to Bill Maher that Trump remains unfaithful to his wife, and is currently having an affair inside the White House.
 White House representatives did not immediately respond to PEOPLE’s request for comment.

-On Monday night, Trevor Noah pressed Wolff on the current cheating allegation, which Wolff says is in the book.
+In another recent interview, Trevor Noah pressed Wolff on the current cheating allegation, which Wolff says is in the book.

 “Where?” says Noah.